-Angelina Jolie And Brad Pitt’s Daughters Not Blaming Maddox And Pax For Their Dad’s Inability To Visit Them
+Angelina Jolie And Brad Pitt’s Daughters Not Blaming Maddox And Pax For Their Dad’s Inability To Visit Them [Debunked]

 On the day of his birthday, Angelina was spotted shopping with Shiloh.
 Many hope that the family will reunite in the spirit of Christmas.
 Brad is reportedly requesting to spend a few hours with his children although it remains unknown if Angelina will give in to his requests.

-Ever since the couple’s divorce proceedings have commenced, Brad has been following the orders of the courts – attending counselling sessions, taking alcohol and drug tests, and submitting himself to inquiries conducted by the FBI and the Los Angeles Department of Children and Family Services because of his altercation with Maddox.
+Ever since the couple’s divorce proceedings have commenced, Brad has been following the orders of the courts – attending counseling sessions, taking alcohol and drug tests, and submitting himself to inquiries conducted by the FBI and the Los Angeles Department of Children and Family Services because of his altercation with Maddox.

 Meanwhile, it is saddening that hackers seem to be taking advantage of Brad and Angelina’s court battle.
 Articles and advertising banners have surfaced claiming that Angelina has committed suicide.
 Online users are advised not to click these ads because they contain a malicious software type that permits hackers to encrypt the users’ computer files.
 The purpose of the hackers is to ask victims to pay a certain amount in order for their computers to return to their normal functions.